The Leading Provider of Online Consultation, Legal Services, Education and Training

 How Can Seasoned Advocates Help You?

-• Customized Legal Strategy: Elaborate a plan based on their understanding to achieve the most significant result, whether it is joint custody, sole custody, or the visitation schedule.
+• Case Assessment: Begin by thoroughly examining each case to reach a conclusion.
+This involves being aware of the client's aims and objectives, their necessities, the family's history, and any specific circumstances that may influence the court's decisions.
+Elaborate a plan based on their understanding to achieve the most significant result, whether it is joint custody, sole custody, or the visitation schedule.

-• Mediation for Cooperative Resolutions: Can try to settle custody issues without strengthening opposition.
-Guide parents in making collectively acceptable decisions by using mediation and negotiation strategies, which are particularly helpful in cases involving joint custody.
+• Mediation: Attempts to resolve custody issues without escalating opposition.
+Guides parents in making collectively acceptable decisions by using mediation and negotiation strategies, which are particularly helpful in cases involving joint custody.
+Additionally, provides a joint custody strategy when parents can cooperate, thereby maintaining the child's right to healthy relationships with both parents.

-• Implementation of Foreign Custody Decisions: In disputes involving cross-border custody, assist clients in understanding how Indian courts may interpret or enforce foreign custody judgments.
+• Jurisdictional Disputes: Assists with Indian and International Custody laws in international child custody disputes where one parent leaves or plans to move overseas.
+In disputes involving cross-border custody, assists clients in understanding how Indian courts may interpret or enforce foreign custody judgments.

 Conclusion